- Time Management

 Cambridge love linking words and cohesive devices.
 These are bits of text like 'firstly', 'whereas', 'in addition', 'however', and so on.
 Properly used, they will make your writing flow and make your text easier to read.
 You can't do well in CAE without using these phrases.

-Here's a great list of cohesive devices - try to include them in your writing.
+Here's a page with some ideas about cohesive devices - try to include them in your writing.
+Here's another one with tips for the IELTS exam.

 7. Grading: Language